On the GIT Quotient Space of Quintic Surfaces: Introduction

 \subsection{Notation}

-The homogeneous coordinates are given by $[x_0:x_1:x_2:x_3]$.
-The homogenous polynomials of degree $d$ are denoted $f_d(x_0,x_1,x_2,x_3)$.
+The homogeneous coordinates are denoted as $[x_0:x_1:x_2:x_3]$.
+The homogenous polynomials of degree $d$ are denoted as $f_d(x_0,x_1,x_2,x_3)$.
 We work over the complex numbers.
-We denote as $p_i $ the point $(x_j=x_k=x_l=0)$ with $i \neq j,k,l$; and we denote as $L_{ij}$ the line $(x_k=x_l=0)$ with $i,j \neq k,l$.
+We denote $p_i $ as the point $(x_j=x_k=x_l=0)$ with $i \neq j,k,l$; we denote $L_{ij}$ as the line$(x_k=x_l=0)$ with $i,j \neq k,l$.
 Unless otherwise indicated, whenever a polynomial occurs we suppose it has generic coefficients.
-However, it will be written without non-zero coefficients.
-For example $c_ix_i^2 + c_kx_k^2$ will be written as $x_i^2+x_k^2$.
+However, it is written without non-zero coefficients.
+For example, $c_ix_i^2 + c_kx_k^2$ is written as $x_i^2+x_k^2$.
 Furthermore, if we work at the completion of the local ring of a singularity, we do not write the coefficients whenever they are invertible elements.
-For example $u(x,y,z)x^2 + v(x,y,z)y^2$ will be written only as $x^2+y^3$ if $u(x,y,z)$ and $v(x,y,z)$ are invertible power series.
-The expression h.o.t will mean higher order terms.
-The equation of $X$ with respect a given coordinate system is denoted as $F_X(x_0,x_1,x_2,x_3)$.
-We denote as $\Xi_{F_X}$ its set of non zero monomials.
-Given a point $ p \in X$, we will call its projectivized tangent cone just as tangent cone.
-Our computational framework follows the one in Mukai \cite[sec 7.2]{mukai}.
+For example, $u(x,y,z)x^2 + v(x,y,z)y^3$ is written only as $x^2+y^3$ if $u(x,y,z)$ and $v(x,y,z)$ are invertible power series.
+The equation of $X$ with respect to a given coordinate system is denoted as $F_X(x_0,x_1,x_2,x_3)$.
+We denote $\Xi_{F_X}$ as its set of non-zero monomials.
+Similarly, $V(I)$ denotes the zero set of an ideal $I$.
+Given a point $ p \in X$, we refers to its projectivized tangent cone as tangent cone.
+Our computational framework follows that of Mukai \cite[Sec 7.2]{mukai}.